 - Extra repayments: With a fixed rate home loan you may be able to make extra repayments but generally there will be a cap or limit to how much you can make each year or over the term of the loan.

 - Redraw: If you can make extra repayments you may also have the ability to redraw this amount.
 When it comes to fixed rate home loans, lenders will often charge a fee for this and a minimum redraw amount.

 - Offset account: An offset account works just like a regular savings or transaction account, but with one major difference – it’s linked to your mortgage.
 Any money that you pay into an offset account is included in the interest charge calculations.
 The more money you have in there, the more you save on interest charges.
-Fixed loans will have an offset loan facility, however compared with a variable rate home loan where you can offset 100% of the loan amount, with a fixed rate home loan you will only be able to offset a portion (generally 10-40%) of the loan.
+Only some fixed loans will have an offset loan facility, however compared with a variable rate home loan where you can offset 100% of the loan amount, with a fixed rate home loan you will only be able to offset up to a certain dollar value.